CloudplexPlatform/developer-community/applications/pods and containers/labs/helloworld/helloworld.md

 ### Deploy Application

-Click on the **Deploy** button at the top right corner and select the ***infrastruture*** from the drop down list of your deployed infrastructures, your deployment will start right after saving the application and it will redirect you to the logs tabs.
+Click on the **Deploy** button at the top right corner and select the ***infrastruture*** from the drop down list of your deployed infrastructures, your deployment will start right after saving the application and it will redirect you to the logs tabs or you can save it by clicking on the ***Save*** button to deploy it later.

 ![deploy-button](https://raw.githubusercontent.com/CloudplexPlatform/developer-community/feature/github-data-fetching/applications/pods%20and%20containers/labs/helloworld/images/13.png)